 Preparation for Your Exam

-Please do not eat solid foods for at least three hours before your test.
+Please do not eat solid foods for at least one hour before your test.
 You may, however drink clear liquids during this time as well as take your usual medications.

 You are scheduled to arrive one hour before your scan to allow time for preparation.
 Upon arriving you will be asked to drink 900-1400 ml (4-6 cups) of barium sulfate.
 This barium drink enhances the quality of your CT scan by making structures in your body easier to distinguish.